loudmouse/twitter_clone/README.md

 ## The Goal

-It's a deep dive into building a MVP of a Twitter clone.
+It's a deep dive into building a MVP of a Twitter application.
 Instead of using scaffolding I built all models, views, and controllers on my own.
 Instead of using Devise I rolled my own authentication system for the purposes of learning.
+I've also followed TDD principles to write tests to lead development.

 ## Feedback?